ronakrm/ronakrm.github.io/_posts/2024-03-24-discretized-preferences-are-easy.md

 ![Real distributions are whacky!](/assets/blogfigs/two_cont_dist_whacky.svg){:.centered}

-Also, we may have many distributions or preferences that we want to understand.
+Also, we may have many distributions or preferences that we want to understand and unify.

 ![Ahhh what do we do?](/assets/blogfigs/many_cont_dist_whacky.svg){:.centered}